-The Healthereum Tokens being offered for sale are intended STRICTLY to be used to purchase goods and services and access the functionalities of the Healthereum Platform
+The Healthereum Utility Tokens are intended STRICTLY to be used to access the functionalities of the Healthereum Platform.

 The “Platform Launch” is part of a global marketing campaign to bring attention to the Healthereum Platform.

 The publication of certain materials such as this “Whitepaper” and “Roadmap”, is SOLELY intended to bring awareness to the Platform and Healthereum’s vision for the future of the Platform.
 The publication is NOT intended to equate this “Platform Launch” with a “traditional ICO”.
-Rather, it is included merely to present Healthereum’s vision in an easily digestible format for potential Users who are familiar with Blockchain and Digital Ledger Technologies
+Rather, it is included merely to present Healthereum’s vision in an easily digestible format for potential Users who are familiar with Blockchain and Digital Ledger Technologies.

 Healthereum will enforce policies on Anti-Money Laundering (AML), Know Your Client (KYC), Combating Terrorist Financing (CTF) as well as sanctions monitoring.
 Enforcement of these policies will allow Healthereum to assess and manage associated risks of digital currencies.

-To fully comply with stated guidelines, Healthereum maintains an updated internal AML and KYC standard.
+To fully comply with stated guidelines, Healthereum supports an updated AML and KYC standard.
 The goals are to identify and prevent criminal acts and adhere to Financial Action Task Force (FATF) standards.
 The AML KYC design is based on the best practices for KYC in Mobile Payments and Internet-based Payments Services according to the FATF Guidance on Risk-Based Approach (RBA) issued in 2013 as well as the FATF Guidance on RBA for Virtual Currencies issued in 2015.

 Healthereum strictly requires the following identity information from participants of any Security Token Sale: passport or other government identification, selfie picture, verification of residence, and possible other supporting documents.